Keynotes, Performances & Artist Commission

 Large Objects Moving Air 2018 is a one day conference exploring the presence, agency and materiality of air from the microscale to macroscale, through both literal and figurative interpretations.
 We are looking for papers exploring the materialities of air, vibration, politics and power from researchers, writers and artists within the sciences, humanities, arts and other creative disciplines.

 What comes to mind when one thinks about air?
 Air is everywhere and nowhere.
 It is a carrier of frequencies, energies, vibrations, toxins, pollutants and blast waves.
 It supports life and is a site of communication.
 It is clouds and The Cloud.
 Who owns it?
 Can it be owned?
 Who or what are the agents in the transmission and circulation of air?
 How does it circulate and what circulates within it?

 With the futures of people, animals, plants and microbial ecologies constantly up in the air, LOMA 2018 offers an opportunity for reflection about that which is all around us, its vitality but also its precarity and potential as carrier of threat and harm.

-For LOMA 2018 we are seeking presentations and artworks in different formats and deploying various strategies to animate the air in and around the conference setting of the London College of Communication in Elephant and Castle, South London.
+LOMA 2018 will include presentations and artworks in different formats and deploying various strategies to animate the air in and around the conference setting of the London College of Communication in Elephant and Castle, South London.
 Through these multiple representations we hope to foster the recalibration of our position within the local and planetary scale ecologies, of vectors of mass transit, and flux in the sky, on the surface and beyond.